Introduction to the English legal system :

 Which decision should a lower judge follow?

 Why is it a duty for the judge to follow the immediately high court? .
-It’s an argument of hierarchy given by the HL.
+It’s an argument of hierarchy given by the House of Lords.

 Judge should stick to the hierarchy principle when they are confronted to conflicted decisions.
-For the HL that is important is to follow the hierarchy.
-First instance judge should follow the decision by the immediately superior court and not the high court because it is assumed that the court of appeal has understood, distinguished the case rendered by the HL.
+For the House of Lords that is important is to follow the hierarchy.
+First instance judge should follow the decision by the immediately superior court and not the high court because it is assumed that the court of appeal has understood, distinguished the case rendered by the House of Lords.

 2) Horizontal dimension: do courts bind themselves?